 Research and Benefits of PreK Dual Language/Immersion Education

 Presenters: Rosa Molina, Executive Director, ATDLE and Fred Genesee, PhD., McGill University

-This pre-conference workshop will address the research and benefits of dual language (DL) education, including immersion, for PreK children.
-Fred Genesee will focus on research related to second language and bilingual development of young children from native English-speaking backgrounds, including evidence on typical patterns of development and factors that influence that development during the preschool years.
-Potential benefits of early dual language learning will also be discussed.
-Rosa Molina will examine the research on second language and bilingual development with a focus on English Learners and discuss research on the language and academic preparation of English Learners according to language of instruction at PreK.
-Workshop presenters will make a number of recommendations for raising and educating preschool-age children bilingually.
+This preconference workshop will focus on research and benefits of dual language development and education for PreK children.
+Fred Genesee will focus on research related to bilingual development of young children from birth to 5 years of age, including evidence on typical patterns of development and factors that influence development during the preschool years.
+Potential benefits of early dual language learning and how to identify and work with pre-school learners with learning challenges will also be discussed.
+Rosa Molina will discuss research and best practices in the implementation of dual language programs for pre-school age children.
+The goals of the workshop are to provide participants with state-of-the-art understanding of dual language learning and programs for preschool-age children and practical suggestions for planning and implementing these programs.
+Workshop presenters will provide practical suggestions and recommendations for raising and educating preschool-age children bilingually.

 Advocacy at the State Level

-Presenter: Erin L. Papa, Ph.D., Rhode Island Foreign Language Association (RIFLA) and Pawtucket School Department
+Presenter: Erin L. Papa, Ph.D., Rhode Island College

 Leverage the strengths of your community to attain state-level support for language education!
 Participants in this workshop will learn about the development and implementation of State Language Roadmaps.
 Using lessons learned, collaborative teams of language advocates will develop strategic action plans for advocacy within their respective state/regional contexts.
 This community of language advocates will be encouraged to share strategies and successes at and beyond this event.

 Supporting K-12 DL/I Programs with the Team Approach

 Presenters: Tom Daugherty, Social Studies Consultant; Ann Marie Gunter, World Languages Consultant; Kelly Schultz, English Language Arts Consultant for Grades 6-8, North Carolina Department of Public Instruction